 Standing Out From the Competition and Career Advancement

 Advanced degrees can help FBI applicants stand out from the competition or aid in career advancement.
-A Master’s degree in Criminal Justice, with a Federal Law Enforcement concentration, provides advanced knowledge of criminal investigation and apprehension at the Federal level.
+A Master’s degree in Criminal Justice, with a Federal Law Enforcement track, provides advanced knowledge of criminal investigation and apprehension at the Federal level.
 These types of specialized courses develop essential cognitive skills and methodologies, including critical thinking, analytical reasoning, and legal procedures, in order to excel in a position such as an FBI agent.

 Physically, it is essential that Special Agents are able to meet the rigorous demands of the job.
 Having the physical abilities necessary to work in the field can result in better defense tactics and allow for agents to find greater success.
 A variety of physical assessments must be passed by applicants in order to be admitted into the FBI.
 The Physical Fitness Test (PFT) consists of four main challenges: